 On an understanding of Messiah and his coming (both his first and second comings)

-On the possibility of communicating to Jews that their Messiah has made his first visit to fulfill Atonement and is soon to return to set up his Kingdom.
+On the possibility of communicating to Jews that their Messiah has made his first visit to fulfil Atonement and is soon to return to set up his Kingdom.

 Anti–Semitism and our use of a Greek version of the name of our Saviour has prevented the Jews seeing any connection with their God and Messiah.